holler4amarshall/demo-auto-test-android/README.md

           >> ./adb devices
           >> ./adb install /<path to android-automation folder >/features/support/SeriesGuide-31.1.apk

+Note that the tests can be executed on real device or different emulators other than noted above.

 ### Execute tests
 If all pre-requisites are met, you can execute the tests using the following process: